gilt/cloudformation-helpers/README.md

 # cloudformation-helpers
-A collection of AWS Lambda funtions that fill in the gaps that existing CloudFormation resources do not cover.
+A collection of AWS Lambda functions that fill in the gaps that existing CloudFormation resources do not cover.

 AWS CloudFormation supports Custom Resources (http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html), which can be used to call AWS Lambda functions.
 CloudFormation covers much of the AWS API landscape, but